 A parenting manifest is basically a vision statement for your parenting.
 It will help you to see where you are going and what you want to accomplish, which will help when things get muddy or challenging.

 For a more in-depth discussion about this concept, listen to Episode 36 with Amy Carney.
-You can also download a free workbook to walk you through the process right here:

 2. DO LESS

 In a culture where there is a strong underlying message that the best parents are the ones who do the most for their kids, it takes courage and conviction to purposefully do less.
 The reality is that the more parents do for their kids, the less the kids learn to do for themselves.